entur/ukur/functional_description.md

 If only lineRefs and/or codespace are present in a subscription, the entire EstimatedVehicleJourney will be pushed.

+There is no logic in Ukur to detect if a message has already been sent, so the similar message will be pushed several times as Ukur receives both ET and SX messages many times depending on how often the source produce it.
+SX messages often has a relative short validity and will be sent again with adjusted validity.
+ET messages will be pushed to relevant susbcribers as long as there are estimated calls with expected delays, for a from-to subscription the message might appear identical when we remove all other calls (except when it is wrapped in a Siri/ServiceDelivery element, then the ResponseTimestamp will differ even).
+It is the subscribers responsibility to filter messages that already has been pushed to it's clients.

 ## More info
 See [Norsk SIRI Profil](https://enturas.atlassian.net/wiki/spaces/PUBLIC/pages/637370420/SIRI+profil+Norge)